HasanYahya101/CalcWhiz-Vite/README.md

-# Tic Tac Toe (React + Vite)
+# CalcWhiz (React + Vite)

 ## Introduction

-This is a classic Tic Tac Toe game.
-Players take turns placing their marks (either X or O) on a 3x3 grid.
-The first player to get 3 of their marks in a row (horizontally, vertically, or diagonally) wins the game.
+This is a basic Calculator that allows for 4 basic operations (Addition, Substraction, Multiplication and Division).
+It is made using Tailwind CSS and React.

 ## UI Library